Do you think that you and your dog have what it takes to be a member of Companions for Courage?

 - Court cases and depositions are not scheduled on any regular basis, so there may be months with no activity.

 - Companions for Courage is a volunteer organization.
 No one is compensated for their time and effort.
-(Some courts will allow for reimbursement of mileage to and from the courthouse)
+(Some courts will allow for reimbursement of parking at the courthouse)

 If you are interested in becoming a member of Companions for Courage, follow the link to the Membership Application and sign up!